 Start from a supine position on the ground with your legs flat.
 Keep your foot flexed as you bend your knee and draw your heel towards your glutes.
 Keep the lower body and core tight and keep the move controlled.
 Slide the heel back out to the starting position.
 You can perform this move by alternating legs or by completing all the reps on one leg and then moving to the other leg depending on your fitness level.

 I’m including these last 2 moves because recent studies have shown that moves like these — the bird dog and the plank — are more effective at strengthening our pelvic floor than kegels!

 This 2018 study, in particular, cites how effective these exercises are at strengthening our pelvic floor!

 Start from a hands-and-knees position.
 From here, lift your left arm straight out in front of you and your right leg straight behind you.
 Focus on keeping the movement slow and controlled.
-Ensure the move is not sloppy by keeping your core, leg, and shoulder muscles engaged during the move.
+Ensure the move is not sloppy by keeping your core tight by pulling in your belly button, leg, and shoulder muscles engaged during the move.
 Lower your arm and leg and lift the opposite side on the next rep. Continue alternating sides during this exercise.

 Long Lever Posterior Tilt Plank

 Have you mastered the traditional plank over the years?
 Time to step up your plank game!